phaustin/climatemath/greenhouse.md

 +++ {"user_expressions": []}

+### Summary

+* The optical depth $\tau$ scales the change in absorption and emission in the atmosphere

+* $\tau$ is a very strong function of wavelength, due to the wavelength dependence of the volume absorption coefficient

+* $d\tau$ is closely related to the mean free path, transmissivity, absorptivity of thin atmospheric layers

+* Given an optical depth profile, Beer's law predicts the path dependent absorption of incident radiation

++++ {"user_expressions": []}

 (sec:single_layer)=
 ## A single-layer model of the greenhouse effect

 {ref}`fig:single_layer` below shows how $\epsilon$ is related to the upward and downward fluxes in an atmosphere overlying a black absorbing surface.
+Note that due to Kirchoff's law, $\epsilon$ is representing both the emissivity and the absorptivity/transmissivity of the layer.

 ```{figure} figures/single_layer.png
 ---